-- Standards for Deliberation.
+- 1. Standards for Deliberation.
 The appeal officer will decide whether the appealing party has proven the asserted ground(s) for appeal.
 They will only consider the evidence presented at the hearing, the investigation file, and the appeal statements of the parties.
-They will not make their own factual findings, nor any witness credibility determinations. - Disproportionate Sanction Appeals Opportunity for Meeting.
+In disproportionate sanction appeals, they may also consider any input parties provide in a meeting per Section VIII.D.2, below.
+They will not make their own factual findings, nor any witness credibility determinations. - 2.
+Disproportionate Sanction Appeals Opportunity for Meeting.
 In cases where a ground of appeal is disproportionate sanction, the parties may meet separately with the appeal officer for the limited purpose of providing input on their desired outcomes as to sanctions only. - 3.
 Decision by Appeal Officer.
 The appeal officer may: - a.
 Uphold the findings and sanctions; - b.
 Overturn the findings or sanctions; - c.
-Modify the findings or sanctions; or - In appeals alleging material procedural error (ground (a) above), remand to the hearing officer for further factfinding if needed. - 4.
+Modify the findings or sanctions; or - d.
+In appeals alleging material procedural error (ground (a) above), send the case back to the hearing officer for further factfinding if needed. - 4.
 Written Report.
 The appeal officer will summarize their decision in a written report that includes the following: - a.
 A statement of the grounds identified on appeal; - b.
 A summary of the information considered by the appeal officer; and - c.
 The decision of the appeal officer and the rationale for the decision including, where the findings or sanctions are overturned or modified, an explanation of why the findings were not reasonable or the sanctions were disproportionate, or how the procedural error materially affected the outcome.